Hair Extensions

 How to Safely Wash Wigs, Keratin & Other Hair Extensions?
 (2024)

 Let’s talk about hair!
 Keratin extensions, for example, refer to all extensions installed with the hot fusion method.
 Small I or U-tipped strands with keratin on the root are glued onto the natural strands, one by one, by heating the keratin with a hot tool.
-Fusion extensions are becoming increasingly popular because they produce great results and look completely seamless.
+Fusion extensions are becoming increasingly popular because they produce great results and look seamless.

 Quick Access